Illinois Non-Compete Lawyers

-Our firm regularly advises clients about non-compete agreements.
-To learn more about non-compete agreements, click here, to read an article one of our lawyers co-authored for other professionals about non-compete agreements.
+Our firm regularly advises Illinois clients about non-compete agreements, sometimes these are referred to restrictive covenants.
+To learn more about non-compete agreements, click here, to read an article one of our lawyers co-authored for other professionals about non-compete agreements in Illinois.

 In Illinois, non-compete agreements are only enforceable if they protect legitimate business interests.
 A legitimate business interest is determined from the totality of the circumstances, including, for example, the near-permanence of customer relationships, the employee’s acquisition of confidential information through his employment, and time and place restrictions.